Government responds to Culture, Media and Sport Select Committee report on ‘Creator Remuneration’

 - DACS submits evidence to the Culture, Media and Sport Select Committee on Creator Remuneration.

-- Culture, Media and Sport Select Committee recommends implementation of Smart Fund to support UK creators
+- Culture, Media and Sport Select Committee recommends the implementation of the Smart Fund to support UK creators